ArthurAtangana/SYSC3303A_Project/README.md

 ## Design Considerations

-- The scheduler algorithm prioritizes the prevention of starvation over achieving the highest throughput possible.
+- The scheduler algorithm prioritizes the prevention of starvation over achieving the highest throughput possible.If the design can lead to starvation, it is an invalid design.

   - Throughout: A measure of efficiency.
 The rate at which the elevator control system can process passenger destination requests within a specified amount of time.
 A system that favours throughput may only focus on servicing passengers that are close together to increase the amount of requests that can be serviced.

   - Starvation: A passenger can experience starvation if there is a possibility that they could never be serviced.
 This would happen if they are on a floor that is rarely used and far away.

-- Assumption 1: If the design can lead to starvation, it is an invalid design.
-  - The design guarantees that every passenger boarding an elevator will arrive at their intended destination within an appropriate amount of time.
-  - Although throughput is important, serving each request fairly is the priority.
-- Ideally, the scheduler algorithm will be able to increase throughput while preventing starvation in future iterations.

 ### Documentation
 - All public methods and classes require javadoc, private methods are optional.